Nexirift/pulsar/CONTRIBUTING.Sharkey.md

 If you have an icon suggestion or want to add an Icon please open an issue/merge request over at that repo.

-When updating the font make sure to copy **all generated files** from the `dest` folder into `packages/backend/assets/fonts/sharkey-icons`
+When updating the font, make sure to copy **all generated files** from the `dest` folder into `packages/backend/assets/fonts/sharkey-icons`.

 For the CSS, copy the file content and replace the old content in `style.css` and for the WOFF, TTF and SVG simply replace them.